saraimmtech/saraimmtech.github.io/README.md

 In the first prototype I was trying visualize that in a simple way.

 {% raw %} <iframe src="https://editor.p5js.org/trisaratops2.0/full/iqbApEpX_" width="100%" height="450" frameborder="no"></iframe> {% endraw %}

+In the second attend it looked already more like the reference

+{% raw %} <iframe src="https://editor.p5js.org/trisaratops2.0/full/xx4RtjXxb" width="100%" height="450" frameborder="no"></iframe> {% endraw %}